Migraine

 -

-Migraine is three times more common in women than men.
+Migraine is particularly common in women.
+Three times more women experience migraine than men.
+(American Migraine Foundation, 2024)

 -